Nancy Weshkoff, RYT, and Owner of Moonflower Yoga Inc.

 Lucia Magnoli, RYT:

 Lucia graduated from the 200-hour teaching training program at Yoga Darshana Center.
 She’s had a passion for yoga for the last ten years and is now committed to teaching her love of yoga to others.
 She hopes to use her educational background to help others achieve positive balance through learning the importance of the mind- body connection.
 Lucia loves Long Island and spending time outdoors with her family.
-She is passionate about educating others and has over 15 years experience as an elementary teacher.
+She is passionate about educating others and has over 16 years experience as an elementary teacher.
+Lucia will be teaching our summer 2014 Movement and Creativity Camp for children, together with Amanda Cappuccio.
+Lucia is also an alternate teacher for our adult yoga classes.

 Christine Sebor, RYT: